kubernetes-sigs/lws/keps/173-headless-service-per-replica/README.md

 #### Transition from Different Subdomain Policies
 When transitioning from `Shared` to `UniquePerReplica`, there will be one more headless service than number of replicas.
-This is because the LWS level headless service will not be deleted, allowing for a safer transition.
+This is because the shared headless service will not be deleted, allowing for a safer transition.

-When transitioning from `UniquePerReplica` to `Shared`, the LWS level headless service is created as soon as the transition starts.
+When transitioning from `UniquePerReplica` to `Shared`, the shared headless service is created as soon as the transition starts.
 Once each replica is updated to `Shared`, their respective headless service will be deleted.

 #### Environment Variable Injection and Rolling Update